jupyterlab/jupyterlab/docs/source/user/extensions.rst

 Optionally, you can also add some more fields for your records (``type``, ``reason``, ``creation_date``, ``last_update_date``).
 These optional fields are not used in the user interface.

-This is an example of a blacklist file.
+This is an example of a blocked extension file.

 .. code:: json

    {
-   "blacklist": [
+   "blocked extension": [
       {
          "name": "@jupyterlab-examples/launcher",
          "type": "jupyterlab",
-         "reason": "@jupyterlab-examples/launcher is blacklisted for test purpose - Do NOT take this for granted!!!", "creation_date": "2020-03-11T03:28:56.782Z",
+         "reason": "@jupyterlab-examples/launcher is blocked extensioned for test purpose - Do NOT take this for granted!!!", "creation_date": "2020-03-11T03:28:56.782Z",
          "last_update_date":  "2020-03-11T03:28:56.782Z"
       }